gatling/gatling/src/sphinx/http/http_check.rst

 *expression* can be a simple String, a String containing an expression, or an Expression[String].

-It can contain multiple capture group.
+It can contain multiple capture groups.

 ::